caitlintam/Farm-Tower-Game/README!.md

 - buying a tower. if ingame towers list size <5 and inventory size < 10. add to in games, set to in game status
 - otherwise (ingame >=5), add to reserve list, add to inventory, status reserve.
 - if invenotry size>10: cant buy tower, inventory full

+-- audio
+from choose difficulty, on next button clicked

+CREDIT AUDO
+MOO - License Agreement
+You must attribute the work in the manner specified by the author or licensor.
+- Author: manofham, Title: Moo 1 - Moo Moo the Cow
+-
 -